Marklogic-retired/marklogic-data-hub/_pages/project/dhsdeploy.md

 * `mlHost`: Use the hostname of your
 * `mlUsername` and `mlPassword`: The DHS administrator should provide you credentials for a user with the DHS `FlowOperator` role.
 * `mlManageUsername` and `mlManagePassword`: The DHS administrator should provide you credentials for a user with the DHS `FlowDeveloper` role.

+Set `mlDHFVersion` to the version of DHF you are deploying.